webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 export default connect<any, any, any>(mapStateToProps, mapDispatchToProps)(Settings);
 ```

-And with these changes in place.
-Now, our `CSS class` page element setting will be able to add/edit class name on every page element.
+With these changes in place, our CSS class plugin will allow us to add a class name to every page element.

 ## Conclusion

 Congratulations! 🎉

-We've successfully created a simple element settings, which can be use to add `CSS class` to every page element in our Page Builder app.
+We've successfully created a simple element settings plugin, which can be use to add `CSS class` to every page element in our Page Builder app.

 Plugins are one of the core feature of Webiny.
-The whole Webiny Architecture is based on it.
+The whole Webiny architecture is based on it.
-The plugin system is so versatile yet simple.
-It makes it very easy to extend an existing functionality or to add a new functionality.
+The plugin system is very simple, yet powerful, and allows you to easily add new functionality.

 I hope you enjoyed the guide.
 If you want to learn more about Webiny plugins please checkout our [Webiny Plugins](https://www.youtube.com/watch?v=4qcDLzu8kVM) video on our [Youtube channel](https://www.youtube.com/webiny) where we post a lot of new content every week.

-Are you interested on building your own plugin?
+Are you interested in building your own plugin?
 You can easily add custom elements following the [plugin crash course](/docs/deep-dive/plugins-crash-course).